VITA-Group/FasterSeg/README.md

 * Simply zip the prediction folder and submit to the [Cityscapes submission page](https://www.cityscapes-dataset.com/login/).

 ### 5. Latency Lookup Table

+#### 5.0 Latency measurement tools
+* If you have successfully installed [TensorRT](https://github.com/chenwydj/FasterSeg#installation), you will automatically use TensorRT for the following latency tests (see [function](https://github.com/chenwydj/FasterSeg/blob/master/tools/utils/darts_utils.py#L167) here).
+* Otherwise you will be switched to use Pytorch for the latency tests  (see [function](https://github.com/chenwydj/FasterSeg/blob/master/tools/utils/darts_utils.py#L184) here).

 #### 5.1 Measure the latency of the FasterSeg
 * Run the script:
 ```bash